This year is a crucial election year.

 Activist Training + Planning Workshop

-We will be hosting a training workshop, building knowledge around New York City government and how activists can be heard in city politics.
+We hosted a training workshop, building knowledge around New York City government and how activists can be heard in city politics.

-We will also be redrafting the Performing Arts Platform through a participatory process - we want to hear from you what priorities we should push with elected officials through this election process.
+We also be redrafted the Performing Arts Platform through a participatory process.

 City Council Hearing on the Cultural Plan